Kushkbaghi/iot-project/README.md

 ---

 ## Short project overview
+This project focuses on building a basic Air Quality Monitoring System using the MQ135 sensor and Raspberry Pi Pico W. The main objective is to provide an accessible and affordable solution for monitoring air quality.
+The project is motivated by the increasing concern for environmental health and the need for easily available air quality data.

-How much time it might take to do (approximation)?
+## How much time it might take to do (approximation)?

         About 28 hours